 The Best Fiber Internet

 Fiber-optic internet is a relatively new technology.
-As of 2018, there are still only a handful of ISPs that offer fiber service, so we compared the four biggest providers.
+As of 2019, there are still only a handful of internet service providers (ISPs) that offer fiber service, so we compared the four biggest providers.
 Keep in mind that the best for you depends on your location — two providers rarely offer fiber in the same place.
-Enter your zip code above to see which service your city, and we’ll help you compare plans.
+Enter your ZIP code above to see which providers service your city, and we’ll help you compare plans.

 The 4 Best Fiber Internet Providers